 For a light and fluffy frosting try whipping up a batch of Swiss or Italian meringue buttercream.
 Both use whipped egg whites to create a light and fluffy frosting.
 Mix in 1/2 cup of melted and cooled dark chocolate and a teaspoon of espresso powder for an amazing fluffy chocolate icing.

 How do you make chocolate buttercream?

-- Cream the room temperature butter.
-I use a stand mixer fitted with a paddle attachment but an hand mixer woks fine too.
+- Cream the room temperature butter in a stand mixer with a paddle attachment.
+A hand mixer will work fine too.

-- Add cocoa powder and mix until incorporated.
-Sifting can prevent lumps from clogging piping tips and improve consistency.
+- Sift out and add the cocoa powder, then mix until incorporated.
+Sifting can prevent lumps from clogging piping tips and improve the consistency.

-- Scrape bowl down and mix until homogenous.
+- Make sure to scrape the sides and bottom of the bowl down and mix until homogenous.

-- Mix until creamy.
-Add cream a tablespoon at a time until desired consistency is reached.
-Whip right before use as buttercream tends to loose consistency over time.
+- Mix until it’s nice and creamy.
+You can add the optional coffee and or vanilla in at this point.
+Pour the cream in a tablespoon at a time until a desired consistency is reached.
+Whip the buttercream up right before use as it tends to loose it’s consistency over time.